Reviewing Sherwin Williams Fleur De Sel (SW 7666)

 If your space doesn’t get much natural light, consider adding some strategic lighting before making your final decision.

-In my living room, I learned that Fleur de Sel works beautifully with both warm and cool tones.
+Fleur de Sel works beautifully with both warm and cool colors to create different moods.

-For artwork, I found that black and white photographs look striking against these walls, while watercolor prints in soft blues and greens blend seamlessly with the overall palette.
+Black and white photographs create a striking contrast, while watercolor prints in soft blues and greens blend seamlessly with the overall palette.

-The most important lesson I learned was how textures can transform this color.
-In my entryway, I paired the Fleur de Sel walls with a natural jute rug and woven basket storage.
+The most important lesson is how textures can enhance the versatility of this color.
+In an entryway, Fleur de Sel walls pair beautifully with a natural jute rug and woven basket storage.

 The rough textures add warmth and keep the space from feeling too formal.

-I also added a chunky knit throw-in cream color to my living room sofa – the texture stands out beautifully against the subtle wall color.
+A chunky knit throw in cream color on a living room sofa makes the texture stand out beautifully against the subtle wall color.

 Tip: Don’t be afraid to mix metals with Fleur de Sel.
 My space includes brushed nickel, matte black, and warm brass finishes, and they all work together because the wall color acts as a neutral mediator.